neetjn/ncc-web-final/README.md

 ## What I learned

 * Design responsive first, it's much easier to design responsive first with less content and work into larger view ports.
 When designing from a larger viewport as your target, it becomes much more difficult to decide what content to strip out and how to structure.
+* Design with accessibility in mind.
+Though it may be fun and interesting to try non comformative designs for navigations, and displaying data -- account for disabled consumers and how difficult it may be for them to traverse through your website.
 * Never work from a static wireframe, also design from the assumption of dynamic content even if you're provided static data.
 * Colors are **important**. **Never** understimate the effects color can have on a given webpage.
 Colors can help guide the user's focus, suggest feelings and emotions, and more important make content easier to consume.